ddspog/mongo/README.md

 ## Testing

-This package contains a nice coverage with the unit tests, within the objectives of the project.
+This package contains a nice coverage with the unit tests (currently at 99%), within the objectives of the project.

-The elements, embedded and mocks sub-packages have low coverage because they fulfill a need to mock mgo elements.
-These packages only embedded mgo objects to mock, and by this a lot of unused functions were created to fulfill interface requisites.

-On the other hand, model, handler and mongo package have full coverage, being the focus of this project.

 The project also contains a set of acceptance tests.
 I've have set the test-acceptance task with the commands to run it.
 These tests requires a mongo test database to be available.
 It creates, search and remove elements from it, being reusable without broking the database.